Turning your coaster count into a game

 - Riding a coaster that is both rare and unique will give you 40 extra points.
 (20 for both categories)

-- Riding a world-class coaster gives you an extra 80 points.
+- Riding a world-class coaster or a famous coaster gives you an extra 80 points.

 - Riding an ultra-rare credit gives you an extra 100 points.